Peter Turnbull (footballer)

 Peter Turnbull (30 December 1873 – 11 December 1942) was a Scottish professional footballer who played as a centre forward, most notably in the Football League for Burnley and Blackburn Rovers and in the Scottish League for Rangers.
 Turnbull was described as having an "attitude problem towards authority", which caused his frequent moves between clubs.

+Late in his career at QPR He was part of the team that beat Wolverhampton Wanderers, who were playing in the First Division, 1-0 in the FA Cup in a first round replay on 31 January 1900.